 Questions to the doctor should be clearly articulated.

-When providing brief description, please specify your health conditions, existing medications and symptoms, if any.
+When providing a brief description, please specify your health conditions, existing medications, and symptoms, if any.

 Attach medical report — choose your specialist

 Remember, our second opinion could be your first line of defense!